-Dena Cohen is a writer and editor whose main focus has been psychiatry, mental health, and the book publishing industry.
+Dena Cohen is a writer and editor in Northern NJ.
+She has worked in the medical, psychiatry, and mental health fields, as well as in the book publishing industry.
 She was an Assistant Editor as well as a freelance writer and book reviewer for Publishers Weekly.
-Her career shifted into medical publishing, where she was Senior Editor of Primary Psychiatry, a psychiatry journal aimed at primary care physicians and psychiatrists, after which she freelanced as a copy editor for numerous healthcare advertising and medical education companies.
+Her career shifted into medical publishing, where she was Senior Editor of Primary Psychiatry, a psychiatry journal geared towards primary care physicians and psychiatrists, after which she freelanced as a copy editor for numerous healthcare advertising and medical education companies.
 In 2012, Dena started an online forum for Jews with mood disorders—the first steps in what culminated in founding Refa’enu.
 Refa’enu was granted non-profit status in New Jersey in January 2014, and Federal non-profit status as a 501(c)(3) public charity in June 2014.
 Dena is a trained peer-support group facilitator at the Mood Disorders Support Group of New York (MDSG)—after which the Refa’enu mood disorder support groups are modeled—and is also on the advisory board of Elijah’s Journey, an organization dedicated to increasing suicide awareness and prevention in the Jewish community.
 She writes an op-ed column for The Jewish Standard (under her maiden name, Croog).
 Her first op-ed column in February 2014—“I have bipolar disorder”—which addressed the need to speak openly about mood disorders in the Jewish community, won an Excellence in Journalism Award issued by the New Jersey Society of Professional Journalists.
 Since then, Refa’enu has been featured in articles and columns in both The Jewish Link of New Jersey and The Jewish Standard.
 Dena continues with her own writing, which she hopes to see published before the death of the printed word.
 More information about Dena’s editorial and mental health advocacy achievements can be found at www.denacroog.com.

 Jeff Berman, FASAM, MD, is a Diplomate and Fellow of the American Society of Addiction Medicine.
 He is the Executive Medical Director of Discovery Institute for Addictive Disorders in Marlboro, NJ, and Clinical Assistant Professor of Psychiatry at the Robert Wood Johnson Medical School.
 Recently, he was at Bergen Regional Medical Center, NJ’s largest acute psychiatric hospital, where he served as Director of Chemical Dependency Services.
 Dr. Berman is a Diplomate of the American Board of Psychiatry and Neurology in Adult and Addiction Psychiatry as well as Psychosomatic Medicine.
 He has been certified by the American Society of Addiction Medicine since 1988 and is Board Certified in Addiction Medicine.
 Dr. Berman’s area of special interest in research and teaching is Pain Management and Co-occurring Opioid Dependence.
 He is also a strong advocate for Medication Assisted Treatment (MAT) for the chronic persistent mentally ill.
 Dr. Berman participated in NIDA’s clinical trials of buprenorphine/naloxone for treatment of heroin addiction in 2001.
 Since then, he has developed innovative treatment programs for individuals with co-occurring disorders as well as substance use disorders.
 Dr. Berman served as Chief of Psychiatry at Fort Leavenworth, KS, including the Department of Defense’s US Disciplinary Barracks located at Fort Leavenworth.
 He retired from the US Army Reserve after 22 years of service, which included service in Operations Desert Storm and Iraqi Freedom.
 He is currently the Psychiatric Consultant to the Department of Immigration Health (DIHS), a division of Homeland security.
 Prior to coming to NJ, he served as Medical Director of Gieisinger Health Care’s Marworth chemical dependency center and consultant to pain management centers in NJ and PA for issues of addiction, pain, and co-occurring mood disorders.
 He has taken an active role in the medical treatment of HIV patients in all of these clinical settings.
 He has experience in psychiatry, psychosomatic medicine, addiction medicine, addiction psychiatry, neurology, and anesthesiology.
 He leads a support group at the JCC in Tenafly for parents of children struggling with addiction and mood disorders.

-Ruth Roth has been the Director of Admissions/PR at Ben Porat Yosef, an elementary school in Paramus, NJ, since July 2008.
+Ruth Roth retired as Director of Admissions/PR at Ben Porat Yosef, an elementary school in Paramus, NJ, where she worked from 2008-2018.
 Her professional position prior to this was as Vice President of Marketing and Sales for a national insurance company.
 She was also an active parent volunteer at The Frisch School, serving on the school’s Board of Trustees, and as Frisch Parent Association President.
 Ruth is currently on the Frisch Board of Education, and co-chairs the Frisch Communications Committee.
 Other past board experience includes: Executive Board of the Park Slope Center for Mental Health, Board of Education of Yavneh Academy, Fundraising Committee at The Frisch School, and Nominating Committee at The Frisch School.
 She resides in Teaneck, NJ.

 Mark J. Schwartz is current Township of Teaneck Councilmember.
 He is a volunteer firefighter and ambulance corp member in addition to being a Vice President at Yavneh Academy, where his children attend.
-He recently completed 9 years as Founder and President of Congregation Shaare Tefillah of Teaneck and 6 years on the Township of Teaneck Planning Board.
+He recently completed 9 years as Founder and President of Congregation Shaare Tefillah in Teaneck, NJ, and 6 years on the Township of Teaneck Planning Board.
 Professionally, he is a real estate management consultant and low income housing provider.

-Dr. David Yammer is a Licensed Psychologist in New Jersey and in Israel.
-He maintains a private practice specializing in psychotherapy and psycho-educational evaluations in both Teaneck, NJ, and in Jerusalem.
+David Yammer, PhD, is a Licensed Psychologist in New Jersey and in Israel.
+He maintains a private practice in both Teaneck, NJ, and in Jerusalem, specializing in psychotherapy and psycho-educational evaluations.
 Before moving to Israel, Dr. Yammer was the Director of Student Services at The Abraham Joshua Heschel School in New York City for 21 years.
 In addition, he was Senior Psychologist for the adolescent suicide project of the Adolescent Study Unit of the Psychiatric Institute of Columbia-Presbyterian Medical Center and was an Adjunct Assistant Professor in the doctoral programs in Professional Child and School Psychology at New York University.